|

 board- administered appropriative rights system - permits such a

 reconsideration; the values underlying that integration require it.
+With regard to the secondary issue of

 exhaustion of administrative remedies, the powers, experience, and